Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Overview of TL1 Minimization

-The exact and stable recovery by TL1 for (\ref{model: cons-optim}) under the Restricted Isometry Property (RIP) conditions is established in the companion paper \cite{DCATL1}.
-Also the difference of convex function algorithms (DCA) for (\ref{model: cons-optim}) and (\ref{model: uncons-optim}) are presented and compared with state-of-the-art CS algorithms on sparse signal recovery problems with the finding that TL1 is always a top performer in RIP and non-RIP categories alike (an all around champion).
-We shall discuss the thresholding property of TL1 penalty in comparison with $l_p$ ($p=0,1/2,2/3,1$) in the next section.
+The exact and stable recovery by TL1 for (\ref{model: cons-optim}) under the Restricted Isometry Property (RIP) \cite{candes2005decoding, candes2006stable} conditions is established in the companion paper \cite{DCATL1}, where the difference of convex functions algorithms (DCA) for (\ref{model: cons-optim}) and (\ref{model: uncons-optim}) are also presented and compared with some state-of-the-art CS algorithms on sparse signal recovery problems.
+In paper \cite{DCATL1}, the authors find that TL1 is always among top performers in RIP and non-RIP categories alike.
+However, matrix multiplication and inverse operations are involved at each iteration step of TL1 DC algorithms, which increases run time and computation costs.
+Iterative thresholding (IT) algorithms usually are much faster, since only matrix-vector multiplications and elementwise scalar thresholding operations are needed.
+Also, due to precise threshold values, it needs fewer steps in IT to converge to sparse solutions.
+In order to reduce computation time, we shall explore thresholding property for TL1 penalty.
+In another paper \cite{TS1}, we expand TL1 thresholding and representation theories to low rank matrix completion problems via Schatten-1 quasi-norm.